Who (might have) met whom

 • 1887 - 1961: Erwin Schrödinger icon

-Erwin Rudolf Josef Alexander Schrödinger (12/8/1887 - 4/1/1961) was an Austrian and naturalized Irish physicist, recipient of the Nobel Prize in Physics in 1933, known for Robertson–Schrödinger uncertainty relation and energy level.
+Erwin Rudolf Josef Alexander Schrödinger (12/8/1887 - 4/1/1961) was an Austrian and naturalized Irish physicist, recipient of the Nobel Prize in Physics in 1933, known for Robertson–Schrödinger uncertainty relation and quantum steering.

 • 1890 - 1971: Lawrence Bragg icon